 Germany is a trade powerhouse.
 That is why German is more economically valuable as a foreign language than the language of a country that has a closed economy.
 It is also one of the most important languages in the automobile, banking and research industries.

 For Americans, knowing a foreign language pays.
 The Economist states that knowing German equals a cumulative wage bonus of $128,000.
 That is significantly higher than Spanish at $51,000 and French at $77,000.

 It’s all about supply and demand.
 It may be difficult to compete with native French and Spanish speakers for jobs and opportunities here.
 It will be a much more open landscape for those who speak German as a second language.

 It is no surprise that many large international corporation express interest in German translation services before all other languages.

-Portuguese is the official language of Brazil, the world’s 7th largest economy.
+The official language of Brazil in Portuguese, the world’s 7th largest economy.
 Brazil is home to a population of young people.
 Over 60% of the country’s inhabitants are under 30 years old.

 If you are looking to target a millennial audience, Portuguese is a great choice for a foreign language.
 This is why translating into Portuguese your apps and website require special expertise and attention.

 Portuguese is also spoken in Portugal and some countries in Africa.
 Over 215 million people speak Portuguese worldwide.